InternetHealthReport/gsoc/ihr-contributor-handbook.md

 This simple example illustrates two key concepts:
 1) A company (e.g. Airtel) may operate multiple networks.
 Because the term network is quite vague, experts call these **Autonomous Systems (AS)**.
 An AS is a collection of routers that are operated by a single organization and is identified by a unique number called an Autonomous System Number (ASN).
 Companies may operate different ASes to distinguish their different services.
 For example, AS45609 is used for Airtel’s mobile service and AS9498 for Airtel’s international connectivity.
-2) There is a shorter path from Alice to Bob that passes through Github.
-But the email is not taking this path, most likely because Github’s network is designed mainly for traffic to/from Github servers.
+2) There is a shorter path from Alice to Bob that passes through GitHub.
+But the email is not taking this path, most likely because GitHub’s network is designed mainly for traffic to/from GitHub servers.
 The path has been discovered using a protocol to find the best routes between two places on the Internet, the **Border Gateway Protocol (BGP).** BGP is a set of rules that helps these autonomous systems communicate with each other and share information about how to reach different parts of the internet.
 It's kind of like a big map that tells each autonomous system where to send its data to reach its final destination.
 BGP allows routers to dynamically adjust their routing decisions in response to changes in the network topology, such as the addition or removal of an AS or link between ASes.

-The above example is very simple compared to the real lnternet which is composed of over 70 thousands ASes and is always evolving.
+The above example is very simple compared to the real Internet which is composed of over 70 thousands ASes and is always evolving.
 But the principles are the same, every AS connected to the Internet has to cooperate with other ASes to connect online users and services.
 That also means that the connectivity and reachability of an AS depend on these other ASes that help it to reach the rest of the Internet.

 ## 2.2 Terminology
 ### Autonomous System (AS and ASN)